 When determining you relationship with close or distant relatives, you might might want to refer to this Genetic Relationship Chart.
 Do watch this very entertaining animated tutorial which explains what a 5th Cousin is (it was prepared by 23andMe).
 This link is also very useful to determine Relationship Predictions as expressed in shared cMs (centiMorgans) in the Family Finder test.

 PETER HRECHDAKIAN (Volunteer Administrator).
-Peter, age 56, wants to uncover the deep ancestry of the Armenian people through archaeogenetics.
+Peter, age 58, wants to uncover the deep ancestry of the Armenian people through archaeogenetics.
 Born in Aleppo to a father from Urfa and a mother from Aintab, he grew up in Lebanon before emigrating to the USA in 1975.
 Peter wants to piece together information from genetics, history, anthropology, linguistics, archeology and genealogy to uncover the make-up of the ancestral populations of Anatolia, the Armenian plateau and the Caucasus from which the Armenian people arose.
 Using the latest genetic tools, he wants to understand how the diverse Armenian genetic pool was affected by broad historical processes such as invasions, migrations, wars, forced population transfers, natural catastrophes, etc. and also subtle historical processes such as admixture, conversion, micro-migration...
 Peter has a Bachelor of Arts degree in Economics and Philosophy from Cornell University (Ithaca, New York) and a Masters in Business Administration degree from Harvard Business School (Boston, Massachussetts).
-He is the CEO of the Unifert group, a privately held international fertilizer trading & distribution company established in 1968.
+He is the CEO of the Unifert group, a privately held international fertilizer trading & agricultural products distribution company established in 1968.
 Peter has two daughters one of whom has a Master's degree in Biochemistry and Molecular-Cellular Biology from the Université Libre de Bruxelles (ULB).
-He lives in Brussels, Belgium.
+He splits his time between Beirut, Lebanon and Brussels, Belgium.

 Click on this link to view a lecture by Peter Hrechdakian and Hovann Simonian entitled "DNA and the Origins of People: The Armenians."
 The lecture took place on 22 april 2014 at the Library of Congress in Washington D.C., USA.